OctopusDeploy/docs/docs/shared-content/installation/migrate-from-windows-to-linux-container.include.md

 To migrate from Active Directory to LDAP, you will need to:

 1. Enable and configure the [LDAP auth provider](docs/security/authentication/ldap/index.md).
-2. Add the LDAP provider to each user and group.
+2. Add the LDAP auth provider to each user and group.
 We created [this script](docs/octopus-rest-api/examples/users-and-teams/swap-ad-domain-group-with-ldap-group.md) to help speed that up.
 3. Log out with your current user and log back in, ideally with a new test user.
 4. Verify permissions are as expected.
 5. Test a few more users out.
-6. Disable the active directory auth provider.
+6. Disable the Active Directory auth provider.

 ### Configure a Windows Worker